YuanchenBei/yuanchenbei.github.io/_pages/about.md

 *"There should be (explicit/implicit) relations among real-world data."* My research interests currently include **graph machine learning**, **relation foundation models** (especially on graph and multimodal data), and **social computing** (especially on user behavior analysis and network analysis).
 In my free time, I am also interested in finance and economics.
 Please kindly reach out to me if you have any questions or cooperation interests.

-👨‍💻‍ <font color="#dd0000">I am actively looking for Ph.D. opportunities globally in Summer/Fall 2025, and I sincerely appreciate any opportunity!</font>
+👨‍💻‍ <font color="#dd0000">I am actively looking for Ph.D. opportunities in Summer/Fall 2025, and I sincerely appreciate any opportunity!</font>

 <span class='anchor' id='-news'></span>

 # News
+- 2024.11: &nbsp;🎉 Our paper on **GNNs for Ambiguous Classification** is accepted by KDD 2025.
 - 2024.10: &nbsp;🎉 Our paper on **LLM-based Cold-Start Recommendation** is accepted by WSDM 2025.
 - 2024.10: &nbsp;🎉 Our paper "**Graph Cross-Correlated Network for Recommendation**" is accepted by TKDE 2024.
 - 2024.09: &nbsp;🎉 Our paper "**Fine-Tuning Out-of-Vocabulary Item Recommendation with User Sequence Imagination**" is accepted by NeurIPS 2024 as a spotlight.
 - 2024.09: &nbsp;📚 Invited as the reviewer for ICLR 2025.
 - 2024.07: &nbsp;📚 Invited as the reviewer for KDD 2025.
 - 2024.05: &nbsp;🎉 Our paper "**Multi-Behavior Collaborative Filtering with Partial Order Graph Convolutional Networks**" is accepted by KDD 2024.
-- 2024.05: &nbsp;📚 Invited as the reviewer for IEEE TII and IEEE TKDE.
-- 2024.01: &nbsp;🎉 Our paper "**Macro Graph Neural Networks for Online Billion-Scale Recommender Systems**" is accepted by TheWebConf 2024.
+- 2024.01: &nbsp;🎉 Our paper "**Macro Graph Neural Networks for Online Billion-Scale Recommender Systems**" is accepted by WWW 2024.
 - 2023.12: &nbsp;🎉 Our paper "**CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks**" is accepted by ICDE 2024.
 - 2023.09: &nbsp;🎉 Our paper "**Reinforcement Neighborhood Selection for Unsupervised Graph Anomaly Detection**" is accepted by ICDM 2023.